nicolargo/glances/README.rst

 -------

 Glances proposes a Windows client based on the `colorconsole`_ Python library.
-Glances version < 1.7.2 only works in server mode.

-Thanks to Nicolas Bourges, a Windows installer is available:

-- Glances-1.7.2-win32.msi_ (32-bit, MD5: dba4f6cc9f47b6806ffaeb665c093270)

-Otherwise, you have to follow these steps:
+To install Glances on Windows OS, you have to follow these steps:

 - Install Python for Windows: http://www.python.org/getit/
 - Install the psutil library: https://pypi.python.org/pypi?:action=display&name=psutil#downloads